Writer | Speaker | Teacher

 Torn takes place in the mansion of a physicist who disappeared 64 years ago.
 The mansion brims with strange, Willy Wonka-like machines haphazardly installed into its walls and floors.
 What are they for?
 And what happened to the people who built them?

-I had so much fun working on this project.
-If you are a Twilight Zone or Black Mirror fan, this game is for you.
+If you are a Twilight Zone or Black Mirror fan, this one's for you.

 The University of Texas at Austin

 I LOVE TEACHING.
 And it's so nice to be back at my alma mater.
 Here's the description for the class I teach in the Radio-Television-Film department at UT: "Interactive storytelling is a form of dramatic writing, just like theater or television.
 What makes the medium unique is that the author does not control the story; the audience does.
 Creatives have only just begun to explore the storytelling possibilities of this field."

 When the client first reached out, I thought "uh oh, these people have called the wrong person."
 The subject matter was taxes, and nobody would ever mistake me for an accountant.
 But this project was a revelation.
 We went beyond the numbers, and thought hard about the EMOTIONAL relationship people have with their money.
 We crafted a new experience for the users, one that stayed connected with them every step of the way.
 It changed the way the team thought about their mission, and it changed me, too.
 One of the best projects I've ever worked on.
 My client loved it, too, and he'll tell you all about it here.